RFU RUGBYSAFE

 Cardiac Arrest

-One of the following Rugby Safe Leads MUST ALWAYS be called when the defibrillator is deployed:
+One of the following Rugby Safe Leads MUST ALWAYS be called when the club AED is deployed:

 Sarah Whatmore (Joint Rugby Safe Lead - Youth and Mini Section) – 07778 934468